emfoundation/emf-engineering-task/README.md

 You are provided with company data (`companies.csv`) which has the following data points:
 - `company_id`: The unique identifier for that company
 - `submission_date`: The submission date for the data
-- `industry_group`: The high level industry group the company belongs too
+- `industry_group`: The high level industry group the company belongs to
 - `industry_classification_id`: The ID for the industry classification the company belongs too
 - `overall_score`: The company's overall score for Circulytics